fusecodecamp2017/LightingUpIOT/README.md

     npm init
     sudo npm install noble --save

 Assuming that things don't turn out well (as they don't always) you may also need to install `bleno` with the command `npm install --save bleno`.
 This seemed to help when I originally got things to work.
+So now its time to have some fun coding.
+I put together a sample application in the "bluetooth_v2" branch but lets work together to create parts of this program.
+Have some fun with it and make it your own!